The ATL Airport Community Improvement Districts

 Airport West and Airport South CID leaders have united their efforts under the name Aerotropolis Atlanta CIDs.
 Both sets of Board Members work together as a much stronger unit to serve commercial and industrial property owners in Fulton and Clayton Counties.
 See Airport South & Airport West millage rate notices.

 NEWS & UPDATES

 NOTICE IS HEREBY GIVEN as provided in the CLAYTON COUNTY COMMUNITY IMPROVEMENT DISTRICTS ACT (1992 Ga.
-L. 5698) that a caucus of Electors of the Airport South Community Improvement District (CID) shall be held on the 25th day of May, 2021 at the Howard Johnson Atlanta...
+L. 5698) that a caucus of Electors of the Airport South Community Improvement District (CID) shall be held on the 29th day of June, 2021 at the Howard Johnson...

 3800 Camp Creek Pkwy SW